Live world stats · UTC-based global counter

 Are these exact real-time numbers?

 No. They are live-style estimates based on annual baseline data.
-They are designed to show scale and pace, not to replace official statistical releases.
+They show scale and pace, not official second-by-second registrations.